-The Strategic Buyout Program will adhere to the NCORR Complaints and Inquiries Standard Operating Procedure (SOP).
+The Strategic Buyout Program will adhere to the ReBuild NC's Complaints and Inquiries SOP.
 The program will be responsible for logging the complaint in the system of record and assigning the appropriate person(s) to provide a response.
 In addition, the program will be responsible for tracking each complaint and ensuring that a response is made within the required 15 working day timeframe in accordance with 81 FR 83254 (November 21, 2016), 83 FR 2854 (February 9, 2018) and 84 FR 45838 (August 30, 2019).